Zamiell/stardew-valley/Min-Max_Guide.md

   - You have to go behind the counter to talk to Pierre.
   - You will buy Spring Crops on Spring 5 or 6, so don't buy from Pierre today.
 - Check the garbage can next to the Saloon.
-- Meet Gus in the Saloon.
-(You have to go behind the counter to talk to him.)
+- Meet Gus and Emily in the Saloon.
+(You have to go behind the counter to talk to Gus.)
 - If you left Emily and/or Penny until now, meet Emily after 4:00 in or outside the Saloon and Penny after 4:20 near the Saloon.
 - Check the garbage can next to George's house.
 - Meet George + Alex inside of their house.
 (Alex finishes his workout and leaves his room at 4:00 PM.
 If you are fast, you might need to wait here for a few minutes.
 If you are late, you killed more weeds in the Forest instead of on your farm.)